 Mentor Nucleus® OS

 A range of services from Mentor, a Siemens business, help automakers and OEMs meet the growing trend of integrating ADAS, driver information, and infotainment.
-The Nucleus® real-time operating system is one of these services.
+The Nucleus® real-time autonomous car operating system is one of these services.
 Plus, Mentor has introduced the DRS360 autonomous driving platform designed to deliver the low-latency, high-accuracy sensing required for Level 5 autonomous vehicles.

 You can read more about Mentor initiatives for connected and autonomous cars here.